ManimCommunity/manim/docs/source/installation/for_dev.rst

     .. code-block:: bash

          poetry env use 3.7

     For more information about this you can visit the `docs
     <https://python-poetry.org/docs/managing-environments/>`_.

-4. Now you can activate the virtual environment, ``Poetry`` had created in the previous step, use the below command.
+4. Now you can activate the virtual environment ``Poetry`` has created by using the command below.

   .. code-block:: bash